-First, we acknowledge that we have a long way to go.
+First, we acknowledge that we aren’t there yet

 We believe in the beauty of diversity

 We believe in loving people for who they are.
 America was founded as a country of immigrants, and part of what makes this country so great is the belief that all people, regardless, of color, creed, gender, wealth, or sexual identity, should have the same rights and be treated as equals.
 We also believe that we as a country have a long way to go, but that diversity is worth fighting for.